What is Breast Augmentation?

 Risks and Complications

 The vast majority of patients are delighted with the procedure although common early complaints include a change in sensation, bruising, swelling and there is often a slight difference between the two sides.
-Uncommon early complications include infection, haematoma, delayed healing, extrusion of the implant, seroma formation and thickened scar.
+Uncommon early complications of surgery for breast augmentation Manchester-based include infection, haematoma, delayed healing, extrusion of the implant, seroma formation and thickened scar.
 There are also uncommon risks of general anaesthesia such as respiratory/cardiac compromise and deep vein thrombosis.
 In terms of later complications, the most problematic is an infection.
 Often in these scenarios, it is necessary to remove the implants and leave things to settle before considering reimplantation at a later date (often 3-6 months).
 This is extremely uncommon.

 Implants do change over time and all implants develop a capsule.
 This is a scar that forms within 6 weeks of surgery, it is a protective layer but it can change over time and thicken and scar.
 If this occurs it is called capsular contracture and can cause a change in the shape and can cause discomfort and pain.
 The chances of having a re-operation for any reason after a breast augmentation are about 1-3% a year.
 So, after 10 years about 10-30% of women will have had a re-operation.
 Aside from the change of size; capsular contracture is the most common reason for re-operation.